Murder of Bobby Äikiä

-Bobby Äikiä (12 March 1995 – 14 January 2006) was a 10-year-old Swedish boy with Fragile X syndrome who was tortured and killed by his mother and stepfather in their home near Nässjö, Jönköping County.
+Bobby Äikiä (12 March 1995 – 14 January 2006) was an 10-year-old Swedish boy with Fragile X syndrome who was tortured and killed by his mother and stepfather in their home near Nässjö, Jönköping County.

 Background

 Bobby Äikiä's mother, Niina Äikiä, was 19 years old when she gave birth to him.
-Bobby was mixed race and intellectually disabled because of his condition and had difficulties with behaviour and socialisation.
+Bobby was born intellectually disabled, and because of his condition, had difficulties with behaviour and socialisation.
 Niina seemed to regard him more as an irritating younger brother being a nuisance, rather than as her child.
 A support family was assigned for Bobby whom he visited each week.
 Bobby lived with his grandmother until his mother and stepfather moved together.

 Niina began dating Eddy Larsson in 2005.
 He had previously been incarcerated for rape.
 Larsson began selling Niina promises of an idyllic rural life in a quaint little country croft with a few animals to raise.
 This enticed her to move out of her home (and away from Bobby's support family and grandmother) to move in with Larsson.
 Only then did she discover that what he'd actually rented was an old dilapidated croft with no toilet or hot water, minimal electricity, and heated by a woodstove.